 “I do.
 Then you wouldn’t have to rely on complete strangers to take you to your bridges.”

-She popped open the glove compartment, then clicked it shut.
+She popped open the glove compartment, took a glance, then clicked it shut.
 “I believe most humans have superpowers they never use.
 When I say superpower, I don’t mean power as in ‘strength.’
 Men are always testing how much power they can get.
 Big cars, big talk, big guns—whatever.”

 “You sound very anti-man right now,” I said.